-5 ways to measure software use at your company
+5 ways to monitor software usage at your business

 No matter what industry you work in, increasing productivity is always top of mind.
 While this isn’t always an easy task, one way in which you can do so is by finding the right software tools that solve all of your pain points as they ensure you work smarter.

-When measuring your company’s software use, the goal is to determine the quality of the current software product and see if any improvements can be made.
+When monitoring software usage, the goal is to determine the quality of the current software product and see if any improvements can be made.
 As a manager, you’ll want to measure software use and see if you can increase ROI, identify areas of improvement, manage workloads across teams, as well as reduce overtime and cost.

 One of the ways to ensure an increase in productivity is to track your company’s software usage.